DSchau/remove-array-item/README.md

 ### `removeArrayItem(arr, item)`

-The module simply exports a function, the first argument is the current array, the next is the item that should be removed.
+The module simply exports a function; the first argument is the current array, the next is the item that should be removed from all arrays/nested arrays.

 It uses a "naive" `indexOf` implementation, and so does not do any deep equality checks on objects or the like.